1847123212/vl670/README.md

 are eliminated.

-This is not a perfect solution, first, it's technically a violation of the USB standards, also device compatibility is also limited.
+This is not a perfect solution, first, it's technically a violation of the USB standards, also device compatibility is limited.
 Nevertheless, it's still helpful to hardware developers and can solve many practical problems in hardware Research and Development.

-This technology is marketed as "SuperTT" (Super Transaction Translator) technology by some OEM vendors.
+This technology is marketed as "SuperTT" (Super Transaction Translator) by some OEM vendors.

 #### My Project